On This Page

 -

 New NSX-T devices are automatically configured with Declarative (Policy) APIs.
 Devices that were previously added using Imperative APIs will continue to work.
 In the Device Manager, the name of a device indicates whether the device is configured with a Declarative or Impertitive API.
+To convert a device that was previously added using Imperative APIs to Declarative APIs you need to add the device as a new device, and remove or disable the old instance of the device.

 -